 The corona wire applies a uniform, positive charge to the photoreceptor drum.

-The toner in the ink roller is ionized with a positive charge so that it will be attracted to the areas on the drum previously given a negative charge by the laser.
+The toner in the ink roller is ionized with a positive charge, attracting it to negatively charged areas on the drum.

-The toner of the drum is transferred to the paper by either a positively ionized field (created by a transfer corona wire) or by a transfer roller in newer printers.
+The drum's toner is transferred to the paper by either a positively ionized field (created by a transfer corona wire) or a transfer roller in newer printers.
 The toner is not yet permanently set on the paper and requires the last stage.

 Heat and pressure are applied to the paper and toner by two fuser units.
 The toner melts and is pressed into the paper like doing an iron-on transfer to a T-shirt.